 One of the best ways to access the Hamptons, a popular tourist destination especially for wealthier travelers, is to book a charter flight into the East Hampton Airport in Wainscott.
-This airport, owned and operated by the Town of East Hampton, offers chartered flights on everything from helicopters to large private jets, but there only destinations you can reach from it are within New Jersey and New York state.
+This airport, owned and operated by the Town of East Hampton, offers chartered flights on everything from helicopters to large private jets, but the only destinations you can reach from it are within New Jersey and New York state.

 03 of 07

-Southwest Airlines offers flights serving Baltimore, Fort Lauderdale, Orlando, Tampa, and West Palm Beach while American offers daily flights to Philadelphia and Frontier offers nonstop service to Fort Myers, Miami, Orlando, Tampa, West Palm Beach, Atlanta, Charlotte, Chicago, Detroit, Minneapolis/St. Paul, and New Orleans.
+Southwest Airlines offers flights serving Baltimore, Fort Lauderdale, Orlando, Tampa, and West Palm Beach, while American offers daily flights to Philadelphia, and Frontier offers nonstop service to Fort Myers, Miami, Orlando, Tampa, West Palm Beach, Atlanta, Charlotte, Chicago, Detroit, Minneapolis-St. Paul, and New Orleans.

 04 of 07

 This airport in Farmingdale, Suffolk County, serves both Nassau and Suffolk counties.
 Billing itself as Long Island’s Executive Airport, Republic Airport serves a number of charter flight providers, such as Talon Air, Ventura Air Services, and Sundance Aviation, as well as a number of casino and helicopter charter services.Continue to 5 of 7 below.

 05 of 07